lunasec-io/lunasec/README.md

 You can read more [here](https://www.lunasec.io/docs/pages/overview/features/) about what features LunaSec provides.

-## Trying LunaSec in 1 minute
-We've made it very easy for you to get familiar with LunaSec by running our example app locally.
+## Live Demo

-You can try it out with one command **if you have Node and Docker installed**:
+You can try it out LunaSec with one command **if you have Node and Docker installed**:

 ```
 npx @lunasec/cli start --env demo
 ```

 That will pull all the Docker containers and start the LunaSec demo app on your computer.
 It's a simple web app that you can play with in your browser.
+There are a lot of containers to run, so it may take a few minutes to finish starting up.

 Once it's running, just sign up for a new account and then submit some fake data in the app.
 (It's a fake account that's on your computer only)